Menu

 Language Support

-For non-English language texts, you would usually write
+For non-English language texts, you would add

 #+LANGUAGE xx

-where xx is the ISO language code.
+to your org-mode text, where xx is the ISO language code.
 The org-mode exporter will add that language to the

 \usepackage[shorthands=off,english]{babel}